vinush-vigneswaran/c-sharp-notes/Chapter3.md

 1. What is the difference between a while loop and a do-while loop?</b></summary>
 <br>
-The while loop checks the condition then runs the statement, whereas the do-while loop, runs the statment first then check if the condition is still true.
+The while loop checks the condition then runs the statement, whereas the do-while loop, runs the statement first then check if the condition is still true.
 <br><br></details>